zahraYJR/clear-fashion_sunday/workshops/3-scrape-node.md

 ## 📦 Suggested node modules

-* [axios](https://github.com/axios/axios) - Promise based HTTP client for the browser and node.js
+* [node-fetch](https://github.com/node-fetch/node-fetch) - A light-weight module that brings Fetch API to Node.js.
 * [cheerio](https://github.com/cheeriojs/cheerio) - Fast, flexible, and lean implementation of core jQuery designed specifically for the server.
 * [nodemon](https://github.com/remy/nodemon) - Monitor for any changes in your node.js application and automatically restart the server - perfect for development